pedropalau/commands/README.md

 # My commands

-This repository contains useful `commands` and `how-to` for **GNU/Linux** users.

-Is a compilation of commands that make my life easier.
+This repository contains a compilation of `commands` and `how-to` for **GNU/Linux** users, that make my life as programmer more easier.